-Elective, Prerequisites: none (can be taken for Social Science or Science credit) See course description in Science
+Elective, Prerequisites: none (can be taken for Social Science or Science credit) See course description in Science.

-World Religions and the Wilderness (H)
+World Religions and the Wilderness (H) Elective, Prerequisite: none (can be taken for Social Science or English credit)

-Elective, Prerequisite: none (can be taken for Social Science or English credit) See course description in English
+Elective, Prerequisite: none (can be taken for So See course description in English.
+Note: course may not be offered all semesters.